 Reggie produced a phone from his back pocket and threw it across to Tabitha who caught it in her well-manicured talons.
 She pushed buttons and switched on the loud speaker.
 The ring echoed around the hall, much like being caught inside a church bell.

 All eyes were on Tabitha.
 Even Mr Heath who Reggie had allowed to straighten his back but had wormed his fingers around locks of his hair so that his head was held in place.

 “Hello?”
 Marcus’ cold voice, absent of emotion, came through the speaker.

 “Hello honey,” Tabitha said as though they were having a pleasant conversation elsewhere.
 “How are you?”

 Things were not fine.
 Men, women – colleagues of the Heaths – were screaming and crying out.
 Above the music they could hear a woman’s gargling shriek that sounded as though she was being gutted.

-“Negotiations here are starting to get a bit sticky so could you show these people just how fucking serious I am?”
+“Marcus, handsome, negotiations here are starting to get a bit sticky.
+Could you show these people just how fucking serious I am?”

-“Alright, take a look to the window there and you will see what your other option is,” said Tabitha.
+“Alright, take a look to the window there and you will see what your other option is,” said Tabitha to the group.